Everything You Need to Know About a Strong Marketing Strategy Formulation 📢

 This implies that marketers are also responsible for driving the growth agenda and providing coherent business leadership.

 Of course, this is not about controlling the data, analytics, tech agenda, teams, or budget.
-As a matter of fact, customers are unconcerned about internal organisational boundaries.
+Customers are unconcerned about internal organisational boundaries.

-The rapid growth of social commerce is an excellent example of the growth strategy.
+The rapid growth of social commerce is an excellent example of a growth strategy.

 In the context of social commerce, we can observe that the media presented to consumers is incredibly precise and connects to an efficient, personalised e-commerce experience.
 To do this, you have to consider conditions such as users who are usually on a mobile device.
 Hence, they require a quick, frictionless, mobile-first payment feature.

-This gives us the idea that any difficulty in customer experience, like a hard time checking out, can hinder marketing turning into sale.
+This gives us the idea that any difficulty in customer experience, like a hard time checking out, can hinder marketing from turning into a sale.
 That’s why removing friction from customer experience is always urgent.
-Basically, everything must happen freely and this requires further teamwork than most organisational boundaries permit.
+Everything must happen freely and this requires further teamwork than most organisational boundaries permit.

-To drive growth, we advise marketers to cooperate with online product pages and payment mechanisms designers to establish a seamless experience.
+To drive growth, we advise marketers to cooperate with online product pages and payment mechanism designers to establish a seamless experience.

 3. Pay close attention to data during marketing strategy formulation.